 I mean, tax policy is one of the instruments the government uses.

-Tax cuts for people like Bill and me and uh the Iraq war, neither of which he's paid for.
+I mean, George Bush has two major commitments in his term as president: tax cuts for people like Bill and me and the Iraq War, neither of which he's paid for.

-And at some point you've got to say, look, our system's out of whack.
+And at some point, you've got to say, look, our system's out of whack.

-Stop the stop the ta.
+Stop the tax.

-What do you mean neither of which is paid for?
+What do you mean, neither of which is paid for?

 Mrs. Clinton, don't be a dunce.